samaphp/microapp/README.md

 MicroApp is still in active development and will reach stability by **May 1st, 2025**.

-- The current CLI tooling is evolving and will soon be moved to a separate `microapp-dev` package, intended for `require-dev` only.
 - The codebase will undergo review by security analysis tools to ensure best practices and safeguard production use.

 You're welcome to try it today — just note that APIs and folder structure may still slightly change.